db-cs/C2-Curriculum/index.md

 # Hero section
 title: Coding 2
 description: >
-  Coding 2 challenges students to develop advanced skills in problem analysis, construction of algorithms, and computer implementation of algorithms as they work on programming projects of increased complexity.
+  Coding 2 challenges you to develop advanced skills in problem analysis, construction of algorithms, and computer implementation of algorithms as you work on programming projects of increased complexity.

 buttons:
     - content: Syllabus